Charlie-Henry/texas-election-board/readme.md

 - `pct_reporting`: 0-100 float representing the percent of the precincts that has been reported, this should be the same for all candidates in a particular county.
 - `called`: `true` or `false` if this county or statewide result has been called for a particular candidate.

+## Data Source and Map Config

+In `index.html` edit the follow variables to configure your data source and map settings

+Edit the following variables to point to the CSV file you have hosted for the backend, or supply `null` and the map will fallback to some hard coded test data.
+- `const CANDIDATES_URL`
+- `const RESULTS_URL`

+`const LIVE_UPDATES` being set to `true` will make the app refresh with new data every `const REFRESH_SEC` seconds.
+When `LIVE_UPDATES` is `true` precent reported will max out at >99.9% and never show 100% even if 100 is supplied in the results CSV.

+`LIVE_UPDATES` set to `false` will no longer refresh automatically, will display "FINAL RESULTS" on the top right, and will allow 100% reporting to be shown.